mikespe/resume/README.md

 #Summary

-A Webpage of my Resume, constructed using HTML, CSS, light JavaScript and jQuery
+A Webpage of my Resume, constructed using HTML, CSS, light JavaScript and jQuery.

 #Install and View